-Section 15-316 provides for the retention and protection of large trees when land is developed.
+Section 15-316317 provides for the retention and protection of large trees when land is developed.
 In order to better ensure the survival of existing trees, the developer should heed the following guidelines:

-(a) Protect trees with fencing and armoring during the entire construction period.
-The fence should enclose an area ten feet square with the tree at the center.
+(a) Protect trees with fencing and armoring (if needed) during the entire construction period.
+The fence should enclose an area 1-1.5 feet x the diameter inches of the tree to be retained.
+The area inside the fence should be off limits and no work should take place inside the tree preservation zone.
+(REWRITTEN 06/24/14)

-(b) Avoid excavations beneath the crown of the tree as required by Section 15-316(b).
+(b) Avoid excavations beneath the crown of the tree as required by Section $15-\frac{316(b)317(c)}{2}$.